nextgraph-org/nextgraph-rs/README.md

 #### OpenBSD

-On OpenBSD, a conflict between the installed LibreSSL library and the reqwest crate, need a bit of attention.
+On OpenBSD, a conflict between the installed LibreSSL library and the reqwest crate, needs a bit of attention.
-Before compiling the daemon for OpenBSD, please comment out lines 32-33 of `p2p-repo/Cargo.toml`.
+Before compiling the daemon for OpenBSD, please comment out lines 32-33 of `p2p-net/Cargo.toml`.
 This will be solved soon in a more appropriate way.

 ```
 #[target.'cfg(target_arch = "wasm32")'.dependencies]